vasanthv/talk/README.md

 npm start
 ```

 to start the talk server on port 3000.
 Your talk instance will be running on http://localhost:3000.
-Alternatively you can run the application using docker with `docker-compose up`.

 ### LICENSE